 - Matcha powder: As I noted above, there are differing degrees of matcha quality.
 They can get quite expensive per ounce if you're eyeing the high quality brands.
 You can find small tins of matcha powder at Whole Foods or at any health store!
 Make sure you keep matcha in the fridge to maintain its quality.

-- Sweetener: This recipe calls for 1 tbsp of granulated sugar to add into the strawberries.
-However, you can sub with honey (which I prefer) or even stevia if you’re looking to reduce your sugar intake.
+- Sweetener: This recipe calls for 1 tablespoon of granulated sugar to add into the strawberries.
+However, you can sub with honey (which I prefer) or even stevia if you're looking to reduce your sugar intake.

 - Milk: Dairy or plant-based milk is up to your preference!
 We have always used plant-based milks such as cashew or oat milk with no problem for this recipe.

 - Wash and de-stem strawberries.
 Slice into small pieces and place in a food processor.
 Add 1 tablespoon of sugar.
 Pulse lightly as you don't want the strawberries to become completely liquid.
 Note, you can also mash these in a blender or simply use a fork (it'll just take more arm work!)

 - Boil water and whisk with matcha powder.

 - Add strawberry mixture into the bottom of a cup.
 Next, add ice first, then your dairy or plant-based milk, and finally your matcha.
 This will give you the beautiful layers.

 Strawberry Matcha Latte